khalid-hussain/shaheen/chap2.md

 their Christian rulers to make Muslims strangers to their own religion proved to be successful to a certain extent and now under Ferdinand different ways were aggressively enforced to apostatize them.
 Muslim schools were banned from teaching Arabic.
-They were not allowed to wear Arabic attire.
+They were not allowed to wear Arab attire.
 They were forced to send their children to Christian schools.
 There were some concessions to those who had converted to Christianity.
 However, Muslims who opted to stay were ordered to wear a special symbol.
 They were mocked in the markets.
 This